chun-eric/nessus-scanner/README.md

 <br />
 <br />
 <p>
-In Settings tab under REPORT,
-Here we can control how the scan results are processed and presented to user.
+In Settings tab under REPORT, we can control how the scan results are processed and presented to user.
 We can adjust the level of detail to our specific needs and requirements.
 Lets just keep this as it is, for now.
 </p>